Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Related Work

 \section{Related Work}

-We briefly review related work in three paragraphs, corresponding to supervised learning, classic RL, and RL with large language models.
-A more detailed review is in \cref{sec:detailed related work}.
+We briefly review related work in three paragraphs: classic RL, RL with large language models, and supervised learning.
+A more detailed review is in \cref{sec:additional related work}.

-\textbf{Supervised learning.} Many works have focused on clarifying user prompts by asking clarifying questions \citep{liu2023we,zelikman2024star}.
-Notably, \citet{zelikman2024star} proposed a simple yet impactful approach: learning from rationales for successes and regenerated failures.
-The problem of whether to ask a clarifying question has also been studied extensively \citep{lu2025zero,butala2024promise,Li2024LearningTAM}, giving rise to new benchmarks \citep{butala2024promise,zhang2024askbeforeplanproactivelanguageagents} and surveys \citep{Mulla2023AutomaticQGC,Zhang2024TheIOU}.
-These studies have also been extended to vision-language models \citep{hahn2024proactive,villegas2025imagechain,chen2024data}.
-In contrast to these works, we take an RL approach.

-\textbf{Classic RL.} Conversation optimization using offline RL is a classic topic and has been reviewed in Section 6.6 of \citet{levine20offline}.
-As an example, \citet{zhou17endtoend} proposed both online and offline policy gradients for improving language quality.
-Neither this approach nor other approaches based on classic RL primitives, such as Q functions \cite{watkins1992q,mnih2015human}, can be directly applied to LLMs.
+\textbf{Classic RL.} Conversation optimization using offline RL \citep{jaques20humancentric} is a classic topic and Section 6.6 of \citet{levine20offline} reviews it in detail. \citet{zhou17endtoend} proposed online and offline policy gradients for improving language quality.
+Neither this approach nor other classic techniques, like Q-learning \cite{watkins1992q,mnih2015human}, can be directly applied to LLMs. \citet{peters07reinforcement} formulated RL as reward-weighted regression and proposed an EM algorithm for solving it, where an auxiliary reweighting distribution is optimized together with the policy.
+In contrast, \refit and \swift are policy gradient algorithms that do not require any auxiliary distribution. \citet{peng20advantage} proposed maximizing the log-probability of actions weighted by an exponentiated advantage. \refit and \swift can also be viewed as behavioral cloning \citep{pomerleau92thesis,hussein17imitation} where the rewards and advantages, respectively, weigh the logged trajectories by their importance for learning.

-\textbf{RL with LLMs.} The closest related works are \citet{andukuri2024star} and \citet{chen2024learning}, both of which use RL to learn clarifying questions from simulated conversations.
-While we adopt the same learning paradigm, we differ in how it is used. \citet{andukuri2024star} choose the most rewarding trajectories and fine-tune on them. \citet{chen2024learning} generate alternative responses for each step of the conversation and then optimize for better responses using DPO \citep{rafailov23direct}.
-The main difference in our work is that we optimize directly for the reward.
+\textbf{RL with LLMs.} The closest related works are \citet{andukuri2024star} and \citet{chen2024learning}, both of which used RL to learn clarifying questions from simulated conversations. \citet{andukuri2024star} fine-tuned on most rewarding trajectories. \citet{chen2024learning} generated alternative responses for each step of the conversation and then optimized for better responses using DPO \citep{rafailov23direct}.
+The main difference in our work is that we directly optimize for rewards.
+Our work is also broadly related to LLM planning: \citet{huang22language} planned with pre-trained models, \citet{hao23reasoning} used Monte Carlo tree search to search for policies, and \citet{wang23describe} re-planned interactively based on reached sub-goals.